High-Rate-SHM-Working-Group/Dataset-3-High-Rate-In-Situ-Damage-of-Electronics-Packages/README.md

 <img src="images/figure_1.png" alt="drawing" width="500"/>
 </p>
 <p align="center">
-Figure 1: Experimental three board electronic assembly with an RC circuit.
+Figure 1: Experimental three-board electronic assembly with an RC circuit.
 </p>

-The electronic assembly is sensors as shown in figure 2 with:
+The electronic assembly includes sensors as shown in Figure 2 with:
 * Accelerometer - Endevco Model 72-60k glued to the top face of the middle board
 * Strain gages - HBM Model K-CLY4-0006-1-120-2-005-N
 1. SG1 – top face of the top board